| Quality

 b) Are you comfortable accepting their exclusions?

-for your critical appraisals?
-If yes, appraise every article they
+basis for your critical appraisals?
+If yes, appraise every article

 a) Review their methods for grading — do you agree?

-of high quality and a study or two of the lowest quality, and critically
+deemed of high quality and a study or two of the lowest quality,

-appraise your selection yourself.
-There will probably be agreement
+and critically appraise your selection yourself.
+There will

-quality grade, do a face validity check of the number of studies
+a high quality grade, do a face validity check of the number

-getting high marks.
-Since probably over 80% of the medical literature
+of studies getting high marks.
+Since probably over 80% of the

-achieves a Delfini Grade U for uncertain validity and/or usefulness,
+medical literature achieves a Delfini Grade U for uncertain

 |